 Services Provided by the NJ Division of Mental Health and Addiction Services

-NJ has a number of contracts with public and private ambulatory care services which provide mental health services including assessment, emergency and referral services to mentally ill persons located within a specified geographical areas.
+NJ has several contracts with public and private ambulatory care services which provide mental health services, including assessment, emergency, and referral services to mentally ill persons located within a specified geographical area.
 Individuals are screened for consideration of both mental illness and dangerous physical health issues.

 What Screening Services Are Available